 Enter a meaningful Name, optionally edit the Custom URL and select which Business Services you would like to include in this dashboard view.
 Click Create Dashboard to save.

-The Limited Stakeholder user role provides access to view and subscribe to the status dashboard, and does not show any other parts of PagerDuty.
+The Limited Stakeholder role provides users access to view and subscribe to the status dashboard, view their own user profile, and does not show any other parts of PagerDuty, whether they are using the web UI or the mobile app.
 This access level is great for teams who don't need to see all of the alerts, schedules, and responder details in your account.

 Required User Permissions